KnockIT-MC/KnockDC/README.md

 # KnockDC
-KnockDC is a Discord integration plugin for KnockIT.
+KnockDC is a Discord Integration plugin made for the KnockIT server.

 ## Features
 * Send chat messages from Discord and back